bemunin/oc-cobot/README.md

 - `assets/`: Contains all USD models composed in the scene.
 - `docs/`: Stores the project's files and documentation.
 - `exts/`: Project's Isaac Sim extension.
 You can add new extensions to suit your work here.
   - `oc.cobot.conveyor`: An extension that contains the simulation logic, scene setup of the conveyor scene.
+  - `oc.cobot.simple_scene`: An extension that demonstrates how to control a robot manipulator using Isaac Sim API (without ROS).
+[See the usage](./exts/oc.cobot.simple_scene/docs/README.md)
 - `ros_ws/`: Contains ros2 packages using in this project.
   - `cobot`: Application logic to control robot.
   - `moveit_task_constructor`: A copy of the moveit_task_constructor package from the MoveIt2 Humble branch.
 It is required for MoveIt Task Constructor and is not yet available through apt.